RobSullivan/pmc-ref/CONTRIBUTING.md

 `MONGOOSE_HOST=mongodb://localhost/pmcref SERVER_PORT=1337 node main.js`

-###Some install issues
+#### Some known install issues ####

  - Used homebrew install mongodb and then https://gist.github.com/adamgibbons/cc7b263ab3d52924d83b to get mongod process
  - kerberos and node-gyp errors (oh boy)

 ### Tests

 Here's where you can find out more information on running and writing tests (coming soon).

+Mocha...api endpoint tests...unit tests

+Tests can be run using the command:

 `npm test`

 ### Issues and bugs

  There are lots of issues and bugs!
+Have a look, raise or report here https://github.com/RobSullivan/pmc-ref/issues

 ### Pull requests